 In the light of the potential for a 'flu pandemic' in the near/medium term, the national Public Health Service (NHPS) has begun formulating contingency plans for dealing with the outbreak.

 As part of its planning the National Public Health Service for Wales has requested that the University, as a major organisation/community in Cardiff, prepares its own contingency and business continuity plans.
 The University has an overarching Major Incident Plan, which is underpinned by 'local' plans at School/Directorate level.

 Pandemic Flu - preparing for a potential outbreak:

 Cardiff University's Governance and Compliance Division (GOVRN) is responsible for over-seeing Contingency Planning and Business Continuity arrangements for the University.
 GOVRN staff have been working with colleagues across the University to identify risks, seek ways of reducing the spread and prepare for the effects of a potential pandemic flu outbreak.

-A Pandemic Flu Advisory Group chaired by Dr Chris Turner, Director of Registry Governance and Students was established in November 2005.
+A Pandemic Flu Advisory Group chaired by Dr Chris Turner, Director of Student Services and Governance was established in November 2005.
 The group membership is made up of a representative from each Directorate and the Students Union.
 Expert advice is provided by colleagues in Occupational, Safety, Health and Environment Unit and from Cardiff Council Emergency Planning Department.
 Colleagues from the Royal Welsh College of Music and Drama, University of Wales Institute Cardiff and Cardiff and Vale NHS Trust also attend.
 The main focus of the group is to monitor preparedness planning across the University and to facilitate effective communication.